Skip to content

 I always talk about how these moments of recognition are stories that organizations can collect and use to connect people to the purpose and values of the organization.
 If you’re struggling to communicate these things in your business (as I’m sure many people are), one of the fastest and best ways to get purpose, mission and values to stick and to drive engagement while you’re doing it is to get the people in your business to tell those success stories for you.

-James shared this experience globally in a blog post on our company's employee engagement hub, hoping to inspire other Customer Success Managers to get creative and encourage them to live one of our values, Love Your Job!
+James shared this experience globally in a blog post on our company's employee engagement hub, hoping to inspire other Customer Success Managers’ creativity and to encourage them to live one of our values, Love Your Job.
 The outcome?
-James’ story reached our 380 employees and got a steady stream of thumbs up, heart and applause emojis and comments on his post, as well as eCards that congratulated James on his innovative approach.
-Recognition came in from around the globe, and when I asked him how that made him feel, his replied,
+James’ story reached our 380 employees and got a steady stream of thumbs up, heart and applause reactions and comments on his post, as well as eCards that congratulated him for his innovative approach.
+Recognition came in from around the globe, and when I asked him how that made him feel, he replied,

 So, when is a monetary reward a good idea?